digitallawyer/openlegaldictionary/_definitions/cause-books.md

 title: Cause-Books
 permalink: "/definitions/cause-books.html"
-body: Books kept in the central office of the English supreme court, in whlch are entered all wrlts of summons issued ln the office.
+body: Books kept in the central office of the English supreme court, in whlch are entered all wrlts of summons issued in the office.
 Rules of Court, v 8
 published_at: '2018-07-07'
 layout: post
 ---